govfresh/govfresh.github.io/_posts/2016-08-10-driving-smart-city-innovation-open-sensor-data.md

 But open data has proven to be more than just tool for advancing open government and citizen engagement, it is proving itself to be an important tool for developing innovative solutions that advance core quality of life, sustainability and economic development goals.

-[caption id="attachment_21475" align="alignnone" width="1087"] Illustrative <a href="http://smartcities.gov.in/writereaddata/SmartCityGuidelines.pdf">list of smart city solutions</a> from the Ministry of Urban Development, Government of India, June 2015[/caption]

 This is especially true today as new and innovative approaches are being sought to perennial urban challenges such as water, waste, and energy management in addition to transportation and mobility.
 Many of the highest impact approaches use technology to support innovation, optimization and automation of services and infrastructures.
 This is driving an investment in technology-driven “smart city” solutions that analysts like <a href="http://ww2.frost.com/news/press-releases/frost-sullivan-global-smart-cities-market-reach-us156-trillion-2020">Frost &amp; Sullivan forecast</a> will hit US$1.6 trillion by 2020.